 The Volvo XC70 is a premium station wagon based on the S80 sedan.
 It provides solid all-weather capabilities in addition to a stylish and roomy interior and the cutting-edge safety technology that one would expect in a Volvo.

-Redesigned for the latest model year, the XC70 features a more curvaceous and organic look than the Volvos of yore but it isn't radical enough to scare brand loyalists away.
+The XC70 features a more curvaceous and organic look than the Volvos of yore but it isn't radical enough to scare brand loyalists away.
 A black plastic lower body wrap adds an air of ruggedness, which is enhanced by the SUV-like 8.3 inches of ground clearance.
 17-inch alloy wheels and LED daytime running lights add a premium touch to the appearance.

 Upholding the comfort end of the equation is a coddling cabin complete with some of the most comfortable seats ever fitted to an automobile.
 Volvo's tastefully minimalistic "floating" center console adds a bit of style, while those looking to haul copious amounts of cargo will appreciate the capacious trunk area: 33.3 cubic feet are available with the rear seats upright, while 72.1 cubic inches are available with them folded down.